IMIO/passerelle-imio-keycloak/README.md

    - Title/description: whatever you want

  - test service by clicking on the available links
-   - the /test/ endpoint to test the connection with iA.Delib
+   - the /test/ endpoint to test the connection with Keycloak
-   - the /read-item/ endpoint to read a new point in iA.Delib
+   - the /read-item/ endpoint to read a new point in Keycloak